Peru's economy will grow by 6.5 percent annually the next five years, President Alan Garcia says.

 BY JOACHIM BAMRUD

-“During the next five years we can easily have growth of 6.5 percent annually,” he told the Business Future of the
+“During the next five years we can easily have growth of 6.5 percent annually,” he told the Business Future of the Americas conference Monday.
+The event, which gathers more than 400 executives, is organized by the American Chamber of Commerce in Peru and forms part of the mid-year meeting of the Association of American Chambers of Commerce in Latin America (AACCLA).

 With Caterpillar Chairman and CEO James Owens among the guests, Garcia also predicted a good outlook for the company.
 “Caterpillar tractors will continue to sell significantly in the country,” he said.